nestro24/nestro24/README.md

 - 👋 Hi, I’m @nestro24
 - 👀 I’m interested in ...
-HTML, CSS DEV OPS
+HTML, CSS, DEV OPS
 - 🌱 I’m currently learning ...
 C#
 - 💞️ I’m looking to collaborate on ...
 Some projects
 - 📫 How to reach me ... @ogilogi_sinivie on twitter